Information Law & Policy Project

 A new, independent $2 million research fund is now available for projects that will better prepare New Zealand for the challenges of the information age.

-The New Zealand Law Foundation’s Information Law and Policy Project [ILAPP] will develop law and policy around IT, data, information and cyber-security.
+The New Zealand Law Foundation’s Information Law and Policy Project [ILAPP] will develop law and policy around IT, data, information, artificial intelligence and cyber-security.
 The project will bring together teams of experts to examine challenges and opportunities in areas like global information, cyber-security, data exploitation, and technology-driven social change.

 The project is intended to support the growth, understanding and resilience of New Zealand and prepare the country for future digital competence.
 It will support and feed into work the public and private sector is undertaking, but will remain independent.

-The project was formally launched by Minister Amy Adams, Minister of Justice and Minister for Communications, on Tuesday 23 August 2016.
+The project was formally launched by Minister Amy Adams, Minister of Justice and Minister for Communications, on Tuesday 23 August 2016 and will close in July 2019.

 ILAPP will identify existing legal barriers, emerging legal barriers, and incentives that could be created by the law (i.e. how Law can make better things happen).